Monday, June 29, 2009

 Thursday, June 25, 2009

-Why is the Exodus from Egypt mentioned in conjunction with the prohibition of taking interest?
-It is as if God said, “I knew who was first-born in Egypt, and I will know those who falsely attribute their money to a non-Jew, and then lend it on interest.”
+Why is the Exodus from Egypt mentioned in connection with the prohibition of taking interest?
+It is as if God said, "I knew who was first-born in Egypt, and I will know those who falsely attribute their money to a non-Jew and then lend it on interest."

-Neshech, or fixed interested prearranged at the time of the agreement, is prohibited by the Torah and can be collected in court.
-But Rabbi Yochanan says that “You shall not take from him (your impoverished brother) interest or increase; but fear your God,” implies that he who takes interest is obligated to refund the interest out fear of God, but he is not subject to refund it by a court order.
+Neshech, or fixed interest prearranged at the time of the agreement, is prohibited by the Torah and can be collected in court.
+But Rabbi Yochanan says, "You shall not take from him (your impoverished brother) interest or increase, but fear your God," implying that he who takes interest is obligated to refund the interest out of fear of God.
+Still, he is not subject to a refund by a court order.

 Wednesday, June 24, 2009

-“Tarbit” means “increase.”
+"Tarbit" means "increase."
 Tarbit denotes interest prohibited by the Sages.
 An example of tarbit is a forward contract for produce, where a buyer pays now at current prices for goods to be delivered later.
-The buyer wants to protect himself from price increase, and it is allowed if the seller has the goods in stock, or if the market price on the goods is stable.
+The buyer wants to protect himself from a price increase, and it is allowed if the seller has the goods in stock or if the market price of the goods is stable.

 Meditation on Infinite 5-dimensional Space